github/codeql/docs/language/ql-training-rst/slide-snippets/path-queries.rst

 Path queries
 ============

 Path queries provide information about the identified paths from sources to sinks.
-Paths can be examined in Path Explorer view.
+Paths can be examined in the Path Explorer view.

 Use this template: